Zaduk/Pixel-Drawing-via-VGA/README.md

 - Using one input for both X and Y reduces the number of switches needed.

 The DE1-SoC has 10 switches, 3 of which we use for the 3-bit colour bus and 7 for the X bus (add a most significant bit of 0 to allow for 2^8 = 256 x-values for a max `X_coord` of 160 px) then for the Y bus (only needs 7 bits since max Y value is 120 px and 2^7 = 128).

+Pixel box bouncing off monitor edges (like logos on screensavers) with `bouncing.v` has some bugs.